The 5 Fundamental Facts About the Japanese Ticketing System

 Holders of a free account can apply, and buy tickets if the lottery result is positive.
 Many events don’t do the first two sales (fan club/limited lotteries) but start with these public playguide lotteries.
 There is usually a small pre-order fee but it’s usually worth the peace of mind from securing tickets early on.

-In many cases, almost all tickets are sold through these lotteries, rather than later general sale.
-For popular show, recommend participating in this phase, if you haven’t been able to obtain tickets, yet.
-General sale might be an even larger hassle, though it might seem simpler on first sight.
+In many cases, almost all tickets are sold through these lotteries, rather than through the later general sales phase.
+For popular shows, I recommend participating in this phase, if you haven’t been able to obtain tickets earlier.
+General sale might be an even larger hassle despite seeming easier on first sight (more on that in a bit).

 4.4.
 Public pre-order (Senkou Senchaku 先行先着)